 - Accept payments online or by card?

-If the answer to any of these is yes, we advise protecting yourself from cyber crime.
+If the answer to any of these is yes, we advise protecting yourself with a comprehensive cyber insurance policy.

 What can be covered?

-A Cyber Liability insurance policy can cover the following type of losses:
+With a cyber insurance policy you can be covered the following type of losses:

-- Breach costs can offer practical support in the event of a data breach including forensic investigations, legal advice and notifying customers or regulators.
+- Breach costs can offer practical support in the event of a data breach or GDPR non-compliance claims, including forensic investigations, legal advice and notifying customers or regulators.

-- Cyber business interruption cover can compensate for loss of income, for example, if a hacker targets your systems and prevents your organisation from earning revenue.
+- Loss of income from cyber business interruption, for example, if a hacker targets your systems and prevents your organisation from earning revenue.

-- Hacker damage cover reimburses you for the costs of repair, restoration or replacement if a hacker causes damage to your websites, programs or electronic data.
+- The costs of repair, restoration or replacement if a hacker causes damage to your websites, programs or electronic data.

-- Cyber extortion will protect you if a hacker tries to hold your organisation to ransom by covering the ransom you have paid, as well as the services of a leading risk consultancy firm to help manage the situation.
+- Ransoms paid for cyber extortion, if a hacker tries to hold your organisation to ransom, as well as the services of a risk consultancy firm to help manage the situation.

 - Network security, privacy and confidentiality liability.

-- Crisis containment can provide expert support to mitigate reputational damage.
+- Crisis containment and the cost of expert support to minimise reputational damage.